-6.5.3 The course of study must be undertaken in any institution or professional body in Malaysia recognized by the Government or approved by the Minister of Finance.
+6.5.3 The course for tertiary level (up to graduate level), degree at Masters or Doctorate level must be undertaken in any institution or professional body in Malaysia recognized by the Government or approved by the Minister.

 For Islamic finance, the course of study must be approved by the Bank Negara Malaysia or the Securities Commission and can be undertaken at any institution or professional body in Malaysia recognized by the Government or approved by the Minister of Finance, including at the International Center for Education in Islamic Finance (INCEIF).